Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/overview.md

 To connect to a data source, perform the steps below:

-1. Go to **My Analytics** or a workspace where you want to a create a dashboard.
+1. Go to **My Analytics** or a workspace where you want to  create a dashboard.
 2. Click/tap on the **+ Dashboard** blue button.

    <img src="images/data-sources-my-analytics.png" alt="Dashboard button in my analytics" class="responsive-img" width="90%"/>